-Admission to AY2013-14 Undergraduate Programmes
+Admissions to AY2020-21 Undergraduate Programmes

-- At least two passes in subjects at H2 level and attempted General Paper (GP) or Knowledge & Inquiry (KI) in the same sitting;
+- at least two passes in subjects at H2 level and attempted General Paper (GP) or Knowledge & Inquiry (KI) in the same sitting;

-- Meet one of the following Mother Tongue Language (MTL) requirement:
+- meet one of the following Mother Tongue Language (MTL) requirement:

 A Mother Tongue subject (Chinese/Malay/Tamil) taken at a separate sitting of the GCE 'A' level examination is acceptable for purpose of admission.
 H1 non-Tamil Indian Language (Bengali, Gujarati, Hindi, Punjabi and Urdu) or H1 Foreign Language (French, German, Japanese) may be taken in lieu of MTL.

-Candidates who do not satisfy the MTL requirement may still submit an application for admission.
+Candidates who do not satisfy the MTL requirement may still submit an application for admissions.
 If selected, he/she will be admitted on a provisional basis.
 During their course of study, they will be required to meet the minimum MTL requirement before they are allowed to graduate.

 Minimum Subject Requirements

-To be eligible for a programme, students must satisfy its subject requirement.
+To be eligible for a programme, you need to satisfy its subject requirement.
 Check the

 Computation of University Score